NEW: A school spokeswoman says union claim 200 schools will close is "false"

 Another point of contention involves the teacher evaluation system, Lewis said.
 The tentative contract would change it for the first time since 1967, taking into account “student growth (for the) first time,” according to the school system.
 And teachers who are rated as “unsatisfactory and developing” could potentially be laid off.

 Principals would keep “full authority” to hire teachers, and the school system will now have hiring standards for those with credentials beyond a teacher certification.
 In addition, “highly rated teachers” who lost their jobs when their schools were closed can “follow their students to the consolidated school,” according to a summary of the proposed contract from Chicago Public Schools.

 This contract calls for longer school days for elementary and high school-age students, 10 more “instructional days” each school year and a single calendar for the entire school system, as opposed to the two schedules now in place, depending on the school.

 The pay structure would change with a 3% pay hike for the first year of the contract, 2% for the second year and 2% for the third year.
-If a trigger extends the contract to four years, teachers would get a 3% pay increase.
-Union members would no longer be compensated for unused personal days, health insurance contribution rates will be frozen and the "enhanced pension program" is being eliminated.
+If a trigger extends the contract to four years, teachers will get a 3% pay increase.
+Union members would no longer be compensated for unused personal days, health insurance contribution rates would be frozen, and the “enhanced pension program” would be eliminated.